Sunday, 25 March 2012

 Science Not Fiction

 In The Secret Life of Plants, a rare documentary based on a book written in 1973 with the same name by a cutting edge scientist called Peter Tompkins, electrodes were connected to cabbage plants to monitor their electric activity while data could be registered on a polygraph when changes occur.
 First, a technician blew cigarette smoke on the plant and a beep was heard, showing that the plant senses the outer activity the smoke is creating.
-The next experiment was making a human being watch a video and analyze the resonating bioenergy field he displays, or – his aura.
+The next experiment was making a human being watch a video and analyse the resonating bioenergy field he displays his aura.
 Serene scenes from the natural world resulted in showing activity on one end of the polygraph while scenes of destruction and explosions showed on the other.
 Interestingly, the polygraph connected to the plant mimicked the exact same energy levels as of the subject who was watching the video.
 So not only plants feel our positive and negative vibes but they are also affected by them.

 In another experiment, a woman cut off the leaves and destroyed a plant which was not connected to any electrical instruments.
 The emanating energy caused a second plant nearby, plugged to the electrodes, to sense the mutilation of its “sister.”
 What’s really fascinating is that when the same woman stepped into the lab hours later, the polygraph beeped again, demonstrating that the plant was able to identify the mutilator.

-Most new revolutionary ideas that come from outside our norm are always rejected by the masses at first; considered heresy.
+Most new revolutionary ideas that come from outside our norm are always rejected by the masses at first; even ridiculed and considered heresy.
 Even methodical scientists do so sometimes out of lack of understanding and out of not being ready to accept that what they have believed in might actually be missing something they ignore.
-Tompkins’ experiments where then seen as pseudo-science and his results were not properly tested for their validity.
-Decades later, more advanced discoveries showed that most, if not all what he had once proved in his laboratory during the early seventies was right.
-Plants do sense our energies and auras, and scientific data is now available for the skeptics.
-I’m sure we all know how the connection is even more mutual with animals.
+Tompkins’ experiments were then seen as pseudo-science and his results were not properly tested for their validity.

 Based on these astounding results, one can only imagine how capable we are in affecting our own lives and humanity as a whole just by resorting to that extraordinary powers of the mind.
 Prayers, meditations, blessings remembrance, and good intentions and deeds should be more of a way of living rather than just seasonal rituals.
 This leads to a state of transcendental and eternal bliss as we unleash goodness and positivity to the world.
-Consequently we also attract goodness and positivity, and science has indeed proven it.
+Consequently we also attract goodness and positivity, and science has indeed showed.

 No wonder that most of the world’s religions teach grace prayers prior or after food.
 I truly believe that science and spirituality, as well as the natural and the supernatural, may finally meet.